PragmaticFlow/NBomber.Docs/docs/protocols/amqp.md

 ```

 ## Examples
 Here you will find some useful examples of working with the AMQP protocol and NBomber to cover different workloads.

 ### Ping Pong Example
 This is a basic example meant to demonstrate the API usage.
 In this example, we create an AMQP client that:

 1. Connects to the broker
-2. Subscribes to its own queue using the scenario instance ID (ctx.ScenarioInfo.InstanceId)
+2. Subscribes to its own queue (self topic) using the scenario instance ID (ctx.ScenarioInfo.InstanceId)
-3. Publishes a message to this queue
+3. Publishes a message to self topic
-4. Awaits and receives a message from the queue
+4. Awaits and receives a message from the self topic
 5. Disconnects

 ```csharp